 Another way of comparing the performance of the two estimators is via 2-D histograms of true input spectrum width versus the output from the estimators.
 This is similar to a scatter plot comparison of the data.
-These are shown in figures 7 -9, with the left plots (a) again showing the results from the R0/R1 estimator, and the right (b) showing those from the hybrid estimator.
+These is shown in figure 4, with the left plot (a) again showing the results from the R0/R1 estimator, and the right (b) showing those from the hybrid estimator.
 The simulation parameters are the same as the above results, but focused solely on a SNR of 20 dB.
-As can be seen, the hybrid again performs better than R0/R1 for the narrower spectrum widths.
-It is possible to see a few more outliers, especially for n = 38 (figure 7) around an input width of 10 m/s.
+As can be seen, the hybrid performs better than R0/R1 for the narrower spectrum widths.
+It is possible to see a few more outliers around an input width of 10 m/s.
 This is caused by wide spectrum widths being wrongly diagnosed as medium-sized.
 However, the number of outliers is quite small.